The Best & Worst Hot Sauces—Ranked!

 Ingredients: aged cayenne red peppers, vinegar, water, salt, garlic powder

 You have Frank to thank for buffalo wings.
 Seriously.
-In 1964, buffalo wing sauce was concocted in Buffalo, New York with Frank's RedHot sauce as the main ingredient.
-With all natural ingredients, we'd fully endorse Frank's if it wasn't for the 200 mg of sodium.
+In 1964, buffalo wing sauce was concocted in Buffalo, New York, with Frank's RedHot sauce as the main ingredient.
+With all-natural ingredients, we'd fully endorse Frank's if it weren't for the 190 milligrams of sodium.
 Ignoring sodium content is on our list of things making you fat, so this is one hot sauce we're not quite ready to take under our wing.

 Sodium: 64 mg

 Ingredients: water, chili peppers, vinegar, salt, spices, sodium benzoate

-Valentina salsa picante is definitely on the right track.
-This product comes straight from Mexico, offering you a low sodium, authentic spice.
-They are so close to getting a gold star from us—if only they didn't use sodium benzoate, a preservative that is a known carcinogen.
+Valentina Salsa Picante is on the right track.
+This product comes straight from Mexico, offering you a low-sodium, authentic spice.
+They are so close to getting a gold star from us—if only they didn't use sodium benzoate, a preservative that can be converted to benzene, a known carcinogen.
 Now, we know you're probably not dumping an entire bottle of hot sauce on your food (or maybe you are!), but why not get the same kick, risk-free?

-Ingredients: tomato purée (tomato paste, water), jalapeño, butternut squash, carrots, jalapeno pepper, garlic powder, distilled white vinegar, cane sugar, spinach, onion powder, salt, cayenne pepper
+Ingredients: tomato purée (tomato paste, water), jalapeño, butternut squash, carrots, garlic powder, distilled vinegar, onion powder, spinach, salt, cayenne pepper

 If you're a Sriracha lover, you're probably in denial about the ingredients on the bottle.
 Sodium, artificial ingredients, and sugar?
 How can something that tastes so good, be so bad?
-Thankfully, Veracha offers the same sweet and spicy flavor as Sriracha without the artificial ingredients!
+Thankfully, Veracha offers the same sweet and spicy flavor as Sriracha, minus the artificial ingredients.
 This hot sauce comes from a company called True Made Food that we're absolutely obsessed with.
-They put healthy, all natural twists on all your favorite sauces from ketchup to BBQ sauce.
+They put healthy, all-natural twists on all your favorite sauces from ketchup to BBQ sauce.
 This recipe eliminates artificial ingredients and actually adds in nutritional powerhouses like squash, carrots, and spinach.
 So, not only is your metabolism revving, but you're filling up on quality calories that will help you feel fuller and lose weight in the long run.

 Sodium: 80 mg